alexandernicholson/sinatra-pricing-api/README.md

 * 1 in 100 calls have an additional latency of 61s.
 * 1 in 10 calls will return a 500 error.
 * 1 in 20 calls will return a 422 error.
+* _You can experience multiple issues in a single call._